 Boundaries in the State System are established legislatively in § 5093.54, a section that after the 1982 amendments (which, in part, established more limited and precise boundaries for the Smith River system) is rather lengthy.
 The term "boundaries," as used here, mean the geographic markers that define the length of protected river segments.
 Corridor boundaries, in the sense of the width of land surrounding rivers in the national wild & scenic rivers system, no longer exist after the 1982 amendments, except, as described earlier for the lower American River.
 To see the descriptions of the boundaries in the state system, see § 5093.54.
-This memo also describes, at least in general-and often in precise terms-the river segment length boundaries of the rivers added by the U.S. Congress to the national wild & scenic rivers system, which in some cases deferred the final corridor width boundary determinations to the federal wild & scenic river manager.
+This memo also describes, at least in general - and often in precise terms - the river segment length boundaries of the rivers added by the U.S. Congress to the national wild & scenic rivers system, which in some cases using the generic language of WSRA (3)(b) deferred the final corridor width boundary determinations to the federal wild & scenic river manager.
 There are some generally overlapping federal and state designations that may differ.
 They are highlighted here and in the subsequent sections describing the designations.

-The legislature established boundaries for rivers protected by the State Act that have segments below dams (Klamath River - 100 yards below Iron Gate Dam (a dam and powerhouse now removed); Trinity River - 100 yards below Lewiston Dam; Eel River - 100 yards below Van Arsdale Dam; lower American River - Nimbus Dam; McCloud River - 0.25 miles below McCloud Dam); NF Mokelumne River - 0.5 miles downstream of Salt Springs Dam, 1,000 feet below the Tiger Creek afterbay dam, 400 feet below small regulating dam downstream of the West Point Powerhouse; Mokelumne River 100 yards below small regulating dam downstream of the Electra Powerhouse.
+The legislature established boundaries for rivers protected by the State Act that have segments below dams (Klamath River - 100 yards below Iron Gate Dam (a dam and powerhouse subsequently removed in 2024); Trinity River - 100 yards below Lewiston Dam; Eel River - 100 yards below Van Arsdale [sic] Dam; lower American River - Nimbus Dam; McCloud River - 0.25 miles below McCloud Dam); NF Mokelumne River - 0.5 miles downstream of Salt Springs Dam, 1,000 feet below the Tiger Creek afterbay dam, 400 feet below small regulating dam downstream of the West Point

+Powerhouse; Mokelumne River 100 yards below small regulating dam downstream of the Electra Powerhouse.

 With the removal in 2024 of four dams and associated facilities on the Klamath River in California and Oregon (Iron Gate, Copco 1 & 2, and J.C.
-Boyle), the legislature may choose to revisit the boundaries of the Klamath River state designation as Iron Gate Dam will not exist.
-This circumstance, but for the Eel River, is also true with the potential removal of the Cape Horn Dam (forming Lake Arsdale Reservoir) and the Scott Dam (forming Lake Pillsbury Reservoir).
+Boyle), the legislature may choose to revisit the boundaries of the Klamath River state designation as Iron Gate Dam no longer exists, and free-flowing reaches up to the Oregon border and beyond have been created.
+This same circumstance, but for the Eel River, is also true with the potential removal of the Cape Horn Dam (forming Lake Arsdale Reservoir) and the Scott Dam (forming Lake Pillsbury Reservoir).
 PG&E has chosen not to relicense these facilities of its Potter Valley Project, and decommissioning and removal are likely.

-The legislature's 1982 amendments stripped the watershed-level designations of the Smith River in the original Act (§ 5093(c) original Act), confining the system designations to the main stem and its named river forks and dam-prohibition-level protections for twelve named creek tributaries of the Smith River removed from the state system.
-The 1990 Smith River Congressional §3(a) designations are limited to the Smith River 2(a)(ii) segments within the external boundaries of the Six Rivers National Forest and Hardscrabble Creek, making system boundaries in the Smith River watershed complex-with state-only, federal §2(a)(ii)-only, state/federal §2(a)(ii), and federal §3(a)-only.
+The legislature's 1982 amendments stripped the watershed-level designations of the Smith River in the original Act (§ 5093(c) original Act), confining the System designations to the main stem and its named river forks and dam-prohibition-level protections for twelve named creek tributaries of the Smith River removed from the state system.
+These legislative amendments echoed and went somewhat further than the federal Heritage Recreation and Conservation Service's 1980 Smith River eligibility determinations, which excluded 2,760 miles of the Smith River watershed in the state system established in 1972, confining eligibility to named Smith River forks and tributaries.
+Secretary of the Interior Cecil Andrus's 1981 WSRA §2(a)(ii) decision adopted this perspective.
+The 1990 Smith River Congressional §3(a) designations are limited to the Smith River 2(a)(ii) segments within the external boundaries of the Six Rivers National Forest and Hardscrabble Creek, making System boundaries in the Smith River watershed complex-with state-only, federal §2(a)(ii)-only, state/federal §2(a)(ii), and federal §3(a)-only.